certtools/ieps/README.md

 |006|[Internal Data Format: Msgpack as serializer](006/)|Undiscussed|3.x.0 or 4.0.0|

 ### Status legend
-* Implementation completed: IEP was approved by the community, the implementation is completed
+* Undiscussed: The IEP was not yet discussed and/or is not yet finished
-* Implementation in progress: IEP was approved by the community, the implementation is in progress
+* Undecided: Community did not yet decided
 * Implementation waiting: IEP was approved by the community, the implementation is waiting
-* Undecided: Community did not yet decide
+* Implementation in progress: IEP was approved by the community, the implementation is in progress
-* Undiscussed: The IEP was not yet discussed and/or is not yet finished
+* Implementation completed: IEP was approved by the community, the implementation is completed
 * Dismissed: IEP was not approved by the community